robbiemu/dataseek/docs/tutorials/from-idea-to-dataset.tutorial.md

 The key insight is that `dataseek`'s power comes from this thoughtful design process.
 The framework can only be as intelligent as the mission you design for it.

 Now it's your turn.
-Take another look at the potential applications we discussed at the beginning—financial document analysis, legal contract review, content moderation, knowledge base curation.
+If you don't already have a good idea of what you want to build, or want to practice, take another look at the potential applications we discussed at the beginning—financial document analysis, legal contract review, content moderation, knowledge base curation.
 Pick one that interests you and try sketching out your own proposal:

 - What problem would you solve?
 - What characteristics would you look for?